-Even during normal times, vacation spots are too subject to becoming a “flavor of the month.”
-There have been too many tourist booms (and busts) based on a single viral Instagram post for me to be comfortable thinking that my money is secure while invested there.
+Even during normal times, vacation spots are too subjective to become a “flavor of the month.”
+There have been too many tourist booms (and busts) based on a single viral Instagram post for us to be comfortable thinking that our money is secure while invested there.

 Capital city real estate usually outperforms resort destinations.
 Using Thailand as an example, Bangkok’s condo market has significantly outperformed resort property in Pattaya (along with Phuket and Hua Hin) over the past decade.

-It hardly bears saying, but I’ll say it regardless for the sake of thoroughness: 2020 has been an economically disruptive year.
-Demand for anything tourist-related collapsed overnight, even airlines are hanging on for dear life.
+It hardly bears saying, but 2020 was an economically disruptive year.
+Demand for anything tourist-related collapsed overnight, even airlines were hanging on for dear life.

-Which leaves the investor who banked on tourism booms in the lurch.
-The tourists did not come, and for some places, they may never come again.
+This left the investor who banked on tourism booms in the lurch.
+The tourists did not come, and in some places, they may never come again.
 Crowds are fickle, and they are already adapting their plans based on the likely present and future circumstances.

-Some countries decided not to close down their economies and are seeing major tourist booms as a result.
+Some countries decided not to close down their economies and were seeing major tourist booms as a result.

-For example, Air Serbia has reported that flights from the U.S. to Serbia have jumped by over a third since the same time this year.
+For example, Air Serbia reported that flights from the U.S. to Serbia recently jumped by over a third.

-They also increased U.S. to Serbia routes from 24 in October 2019, to 24 in October 2020, given that it’s one of the few countries that remain relatively restriction-free and open to foreigners.
+They also increased the U.S. to Serbia routes, given that it’s one of the few countries that remain relatively restriction-free and open to foreigners.